mishoo/UglifyJS/README.md

  - `regex` — Pass a RegExp to only mangle certain names (maps to the `--mangle-regex` CLI arguments option)
  - `ignore_quoted` – Only mangle unquoted property names (maps to the `--mangle-props 2` CLI arguments option)
- - `debug` – Mangle names with the original name still present (maps to the `--debug-mangling` CLI arguments option)
+ - `debug` – Mangle names with the original name still present (maps to the `--mangle-debug` CLI arguments option)

 We could add more options to `UglifyJS.minify` — if you need additional functionality please suggest!